 It takes some work to get up to parallel skiing.
 However, if you follow all of the above methods in the correct order, you’ll be able to reach your goal faster than you might think.

 What level of skier are you and how did you learn to slow down while skiing?
-Let us know in the comments below!
+Let me know in the comments below!